linked-db/linked-ql/README.md

 <br>

-> Think a next generation database tool that makes your database interactions and schema management <ins>a breeze</ins>.
-Linked QL uniquely overcomes known limitations in the typical database system and the SQL language itself to get you <ins>insanely productive</ins>!
+> Think a better replacement for your ORMs and migration tools (combined)!
+Linked QL is a next generation database abstraction library that helps you cut through the complexities with ease!

 <div align="center">

 [Follow](https://x.com/LinkedQL) • [Sponsor](https://github.com/sponsors/ox-harris)

-Linked QL is a small JS-based database abstraction library that is usable over your DB of choice—from the server-side database system (postgres, MySQL and mariadb) to the client-side [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)!
+Linked QL is JS-based and database-agnostic—supporting PostgreSQL, MySQL and mariadb (on the backend), and [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) (in the browser)!

 </div>